stelladown/Tacotron2AutoTrim/README.md

         git clone https://github.com/gabcodedev/Tacotron2AutoTrim.git

-2. Delete "anything.mp3" located in "input" folder and delete also "0.wav" located in "output/wavs" folder.
+2. Replace "anything.mp3" located in "input" folder with your input audio file and delete "0.wav" located in "output/wavs" folder.
 These empty files are added to the repository because git doesn't track empty folders.

 3. Run